UCL/ADMUR/cran-comments.md

 ## Round 2: 2020-11-29 This is a resubmission.
 In this version I have:
 * reduced tarball size from 7.8 MB to 4.1 MB
-Many thaks to Uwe Ligges for helpful advice.
+Many thanks to Uwe Ligges for helpful advice.

 ## Round 1: 2020-11-28 This is a new submission.
 Please accept my apologies for the short period since last submission (23 days).
 Much development has been done in this time.
 I anticipate a much longer period before next submission.